q2a/q2a.github.io/addons/plugins.md

 - [Feature Question](https://github.com/arjunsuresh/q2a-feature) by [Arjun](http://gateoverflow.in/user/Arjun).
 Allows any question to be clicked and gets added to the featured questions list which can be seen as a tab in the question lists.
 - [Gregorian 2 Jalali](http://question2answer-farsi.com/109/shamsi-date-plugin.html) by Ali Sayahiyan @ [Question2Answer Farsi](http://question2answer-farsi.com/).
 Displays dates in Jalali (Iranian) format.
 - [Guest-id](https://github.com/q2apro/q2apro-guest-id/tree/master) by [q2apro.com](https://github.com/q2apro).Gives all anonymous users that are posting in your forum a unique ID.
+- [Hide answer for unlogin user](https://github.com/ostack/q2a-hide-answers-for-unlogin-user) by [ZhaoGuangyue](https://www.linkedin.com/in/%E5%85%89%E8%B7%83-%E8%B5%B5-b58234146).
+[Demo](https://www.ostack.cn).
+Only show answers for logged in users or users with enough points, to encourage registrations.
 - [Pretty-tags](https://github.com/q2apro/q2apro-pretty-tags/tree/master) by [q2apro.com](https://github.com/q2apro).Provides a pretty autocomplete for tags on the ask page.
 - [Privilege Management](https://github.com/NoahY/q2a-privileges) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Adds a tab to user profile pages showing progress towards additional privileges.
 - [Private Message Adapter](https://github.com/jacksiro254/q2a-pm-adapter) by [jacksiro254](https://question2answer.org/qa/user/jacksiro254).
 Adds an editor of your choice on the private message and feedback pages, including support for HTML messages.